Bioconductor/bioc_git_transition/doc/configure.md

 Install a modified suEXEC module that allows us to configure the directories in which it operates.

-    ```
     sudo apt-get install apache2-suexec-custom
     sudo a2enmod suexec
-    ```

-The ScriptAlias and ALIAS directives are used to map between URLs and filesystem paths.
+The ScriptAlias directive in the Apache config has (at least) two important roles.
+The first is to map between URLs and filesystem paths.
 This allows for content which is not directly under the DocumentRoot to be served as part of the web document tree.
-The ScriptAlias directive has the additional effect of marking the target directory as containing only CGI scripts.
+When a user enters the alias location in a browser the script at the corresponding location will be executed.

+The second role is in the git-http-backend script when *GIT_PROJECT_ROOT* and *PATH_INFO* variables are concatenated to specify the physical location of the git repositories on the machine.

+*PATH_INFO* is also used by gitolite to look up rules in the gitolite config files.
+In packages.conf we specify repositories with a preceding 'packages/' directory.
+This means *PATH_INFO* must include the 'packages/' prefix.
+For this to happen we must set the alias in ScriptAlias to a location above packages/; *PATH_INFO* can only 'see' directories below the alias in ScriptAlias.
+Because *PATH_INFO* needs to have the 'packages/' prefix, *GIT_PROJECT_ROOT* cannot.

+Using IRanges as an example, we want the concatenated *GIT_PROJECT_ROOT/PATH_INFO* to look like this:

+    /home/git/repositories/packages/IRanges.git/info/refs

 Create a shell script named gitolite-suexec-wrapper.sh in side the CGI-enabled directory.
+Point *GIT_PROJECT_ROOT* to the directory above 'packages/':

     #!/bin/bash
     #